Skip to main content

 • Create specific templates for each distinct product type

-• Regularly review and update step durations based on actual completion times
+• Regularly review and update task durations based on actual completion times

 • Assign appropriate workstations based on equipment and skill requirements